ruchivaishnav27/EmployeeTracker/README.md

 ## Installation

 To use this application, one must first install MySQL.
-They can then follow along using this link:

 ## Usage